-This past weekend my best friend, Natalie, drove down from Chicago to go garage sale-ing with me.
+This past weekend my best friend, Natalie, drove down from Chicago to experience the Highway 40 yard sale with me.
 I took to Craigslist before her arrival to determine our garage sale action plan.
-To my surprise the Highway 40 yard sale was going on.
 What’s that you ask?
 It’s a 4-day yard sale that runs 824 miles from Maryland to Missouri– all along Highway 40, which happens to cut through the Indianapolis area.
 Score.

 We set out around 8:00 AM Saturday morning.
 Our first stop was a multi-booth yard sale of sorts.